lerina/walk-the-dog/walk-the-dog/README.md

 Calls to context are replaced with calls to renderer, and we've used the new Rect structure.

-We'll need to add that to the game module.
+We'll need to add that to the game module. <SHOULD BE engine.rs>

 ```rust
 // filename: src/game.rs